rackerlabs/technical-blog/_posts/2020-02-24-manage-postgresql-extensions-on-the-objectrocket-service.md

 - ``SHOW extwlist.extensions;``: Shows the allowed extensions on our service.

-Because Postgres packages include some extensions by default to which we provide no user access, the two lists will differ slightly.
-If you need an extension that’s not in the whitelist or not available at all, you can work with our support team to get it added to our platform.
+Because Postgres packages include some extensions by default to which we provide no user access, the two lists differ slightly.
+If you need an extension that’s not in the whitelist or not available at all, you can work with our Support team to get it added to our platform.

-Because we regularly add extensions, running the query always provide the most up-to-date list.
-Following is the current list of both available and allowed extensions on the ObjectRocket service:
+Because we regularly add extensions, running the query always provides the most up-to-date list.
+Following is the current list of both the available and allowed extensions on the ObjectRocket service:

 ![]({% asset_path 2020-02-24-manage-postgresql-extensions-on-the-objectrocket-service/Picture2.png %})